 Hurricane season is already here and it's time to be prepared if you aren't already.
 Make sure you have had conversations with your loved ones about what you would do if a storm were to threaten.

 This year, NOAA released the new seasonal averages for the Atlantic basin.
 According to the 30-year data from 1991 to 2020, the new averages include 14 named storms, 7 hurricanes, and 3 major hurricanes.
 The previous Atlantic storm averages, based on the period from 1981 to 2010, were 12 named storms, 6 hurricanes, and 3 major hurricanes.
-The averages from 1951-1980 , were 11 named storms, 5 hurricanes and 1 major.
+The averages from 1951-1980 , were 11 named storms, 5 hurricanes, and 1 major.

-Hurricane safety and preparedness is critically important before the season begins on June 1.
+Hurricane safety and preparedness are critically important before the season begins on June 1.
 NOAA’s National Weather Service provides resources to prepare for hurricane hazards and real-time updates about active weather systems from the National Hurricane Center at www.hurricanes.gov.

 The Atlantic hurricane season officially runs from June 1 to November 30.

 Download the First Coast News app and sign up for severe weather alerts